 Where can I get a Junior Duck Stamp?

 You can get your Junior Duck Stamp at Shiawassee National Wildlife Refuge.
-Junior Duck Stamps cost $5 each and can be purchased at many U.S. Post Offices.
+Junior Duck Stamps cost $5 each and can also be purchased at many U.S. Post Offices.
 Proceeds from the sale of these stamps benefit the Junior Duck Stamp Program.
 To purchase a stamp, contact Shiawassee NWR at 989-759-1669 or the U.S. Postal Service at 800-782-6724.

 2017 Michigan Junior Duck Stamp Contest

 In Michigan, the 2017 Junior Duck Stamp Program, administered by the U.S. Fish and Wildlife Service (USFWS) at the Shiawassee NWR, was supported by the USFWS Migratory Bird Office, Friends of Shiawassee NWR, Ducks Unlimited, Shiawassee NWR Volunteers, Michigan Department of Natural Resources, The Conservation Fund, Northwood University, and Congressman Dale Kildee's Saginaw Office.

 If you wish to host the travel display, contact Shiawassee National Wildlife Refuge, Michigan Junior Duck Stamp Coordinator, at 989-759-1669.